‘Destiny’ Weekly Reset For Feb. 21, Perfect Titan Class Items

 The first of two challenges for the Wrath of the Machine Raid tasks players with using all four safe rooms.
 Activate them using the extra SIVA charges that drop during the damage phase.
 Since Vosik can be taken down in two or three damage phases, activate two safe rooms during the first phase when they are lit up.
 Activate the final two rooms during the second phase when they are lit up or go to the third phase if needed.

-Rewards include the Perfected SIVA Ornament for Heroic raid gear, an emblem, plus either 385 Light gear for Normal mode or 400 Light gear for Hard mode..
+Rewards include the Perfected SIVA Ornament for Heroic raid gear, an emblem, plus either 385 Light gear for Normal mode or 400 Light gear for Hard mode.

 Challenge of Elders